-Section 3 of the Report dives deeper into these issues, organizing the discussion around three key ingredients of AI accountability: (1) information flow, including documentation of AI system development and deployment; relevant disclosures appropriately detailed to the stakeholder audience; and provision to researchers and evaluators of adequate access to AI system components; (2) AI system evaluations, including government requirements for independent evaluation and pre-release certification (or licensing) in some cases; and (3) government support for an accountability ecosystem that widely distributes effective scrutiny of AI systems, including within government itself.
+Section 3 of the Report dives deeper into these issues, organizing the discussion around three key ingredients available model weights, and components of AI systems umentation of AI system development and deployment; generally are of tremendous interest and raise distinct relevant disclosures appropriately detailed to the stakeaccountability issues.
+The AI EO tasked the Secretary holder audience; and provision to researchers and evaluof Commerce with soliciting input and issuing a report ators of adequate access to AI system components; (2) AI on "the potential benefits, risks, and implications, of system evaluations, including government requirements dual-use foundation models for which the weights are for independent evaluation and pre-release certification widely available, as well as policy and regulatory recom- (or licensing) in some cases; and (3) government support mendations pertaining to such models,"31 and NTIA has for an accountability ecosystem that widely distributes published a Request for Comment for the purpose of in- effective scrutiny of AI systems, including within government itself.